Barbara Bullock: Portraits

 While at Ile Ife, she visited Haiti to learn about its religious practices.
 She also visited Jamaica and Mexico.
-With the aid of grants over several decades, Bullock traveled to Ethiopia, Egypt, Mali, Morocco, Senegal, Ghana, Cote d’Ivoire and South Africa.
+With the aid of grants over several decades, Bullock traveled to Ethiopia, Egypt, Mali, Morocco, Senegal, Ghana, Côte d'Ivoire and South Africa.
 She incorporated into her collages the images she saw and the techniques she observed on her visits to Africa: the land, the black night sky, textiles and masks, and observed ceremonies and other events.
 “I felt very close to that culture,” she said in a 1983 interview.
 “In reality, I come from that culture.
 It’s like getting in touch with yourself.”

 Bullock produced series made up of multiple works that, she said, allowed her to fully explore a theme.
 “Jasmine Gardens,” 1976, included one painting and 300 drawings.
 “Stilt Walkers” was the first series.
 The others included “Initiation,” “Night Songs,” “Healers,” “Journey,” “Spirit Houses,” “Chasing After Spirits,” and “Bitches Brew.”
 Some of her works reflected her feelings toward contemporary issues affecting Black people: “Trayvon Martin, Most Precious Blood,” a teen who was killed by a white Neighborhood Watch volunteer in Florida in 2012, “Katrina," the devastating floods left by that hurricane in New Orleans in 2005, and a portrait of George Floyd, who was killed by a white police officer in Minneapolis, MN, in 2020.

 She started researching the series “Jasmine Gardens” during the waning days of Ile Ife, she told an interviewer for an exhibit at the Portland Art Museum in 2017.
-A painting in the series, “Dark Gods,” which showed two thick Black characters intertwined in each other’s grasp, evoked controversy because of its erotic nature.
+A painting in the series, “Dark Gods,” which showed two thick Black characters intertwined in each other's grasp, evoked controversy because of its erotic nature.
 The series was inspired by the naturalism she found in Japanese eroticism and the people's openness about love, she said.
 Although the figures were male and female, some thought they were males.
 Bullock chose her artist-friend Deryl Mackie as the male model.

 Bullock participated in printmaking programs, including the Experimental Printmaking Institute at Lafayette College.
 In 2017, PAFA held an exhibit titled “A Collaborative Language” of artists who made prints at the institute, and she was included.
 In 2008, she was also represented in a show at the Hammonds House Museum in Atlanta of works from the program.
-The institute donated Bullock’s print “Seeing is Believing (2011)” to Woodmere Art Museum.
+The institute donated Bullock's print “Seeing is Believing (2011)” to Woodmere Art Museum.